Dua Lipa's rising net worth and the expensive things she owns

 Besides mega events like the Met Gala, the “Cool” singer also makes heads turn with her casual looks that include wearing baggy trousers and crop tops.
 However, her clothes do carry heavy price tags.

 Other than Chanel and Versace, Lipa’s designer wardrobe has outfits from independent designers as well.
-She is reportedly fond of the Richard Quinn x Moncler collaboration, whose outfits cost between USD 2,000 and USD 2,700.
-She also owns trinkets and accessories from Milan-based designer Bea Bongiasca, costing about USD 500 to USD 1,250.
-On her birthday in 2020, Lipa wore a stunning 28-carat gold tennis bracelet worth USD 138,000.
+She is reportedly fond of the Richard Quinn x Moncler collaboration, whose outfits cost between USD 2,000 and USD 2,700 (INR 1.6 lakh and 2.2 lakh approx.).
+She also owns trinkets and accessories from Milan-based designer Bea Bongiasca, costing about USD 500 to USD 1,250 (INR 41,307.10 to 1 lakh approx.).
+On her birthday in 2020, Lipa wore a stunning 28-carat gold tennis bracelet worth USD 138,000 (INR 1.1 crore approx.).

 Wearing such luxury clothes also calls for equally expensive beauty sessions, and her manicures hint at such indulgences.
 She is a loyal customer of celebrity manicurist Michelle Humphrey and shows her extravagant nail makeovers on Instagram.
 From gold and diamond studs to Swarovski, they showcase it all.